weaversa/cryptol-course/labs/CryptoProofs/CryptoProofs.md

 ### Exercise 2.2.1 The other direction

 Our example proof showed that `g` inverts `f` for all inputs.
 Does this work the other way around?
 Try it!
-Why does or doesn't this work?
+If the proof fails, it will provide a *counterexample*.
+Use the counterexample to understand what went wrong.

 ### Exercise 2.2.2 DES inversion